its-srishti/its-srishti.github.io/_posts/2025-03-18-East-Asian-Demographic-Crisis.md

 <center>Building the Compendium (2024)<center>

 Curiosity turned into structure.
-I created a compendium of global demographic data, diving into reports, case studies, and statistics on fertility, aging, and workforce dynamics.
-Around the same time, India’s fiery debate on the 90-hour work week caught my attention, and I began connecting the dots between work culture, family life, and demographics.
+I created a report of global demographic data, diving into reports, case studies, and statistics on fertility, aging, and workforce dynamics and put it up for our Economics society's monthly compendium.
+The compendium couldn't come to fruition due to various reasons, but around the same time, India’s fiery debate on the 90-hour work week caught my attention, and I began connecting the dots between work culture, family life, and demographics.
+My interest piqued.

+<center><a href="{{ site.baseurl }}/assets/pdfs/Aging Population.pdf">Read my Research</a><center>

 <center>The Paper (2025)<center>